 Radioactivity basically refers to the particles which are emitted from nuclei as a result of nuclear instability.
 The unit for measuring the amount of radioactivity was the curie (Ci).
 Initially, it corresponds to one gram of radium-226.
-Recently defined as 1 curie = 3.7×1010radioactive decays per second.
-However, in this article, let us look at the SI unit of radioactivity and other units as well.
+Recently defined as 1 curie = 3.7×1010 radioactive decays per second.
+However, in this article, let us look at the SI unit of radioactivity and along with some of its other units as well.

 Radioactivity has the dimension length squared mass per time.

-Thus when we talk about the unit of radioactivity the SI composite unit is kilogram meter squared per second.
+Thus when we talk about the unit of radioactivity the SI composite unit is kilogram metre squared per second.

 What is the SI Unit of Radioactivity?

 The SI unit of radioactivity is becquerel (Bq) and this term is named after Henri Becquerel.
 Unit of radioactivity is defined as:

 The activity of a quantity of radioactive material where one decay takes place per second.